bedingjd/chore_chart/README.md

 # chore_chart
-simple project to track the kids chores
+simple project to track the kids chores.
+This is based loosely on [DinkyDash](https://github.com/caspii/dinkydash).
+- For example, the images are from the DinkyDash repo
+- Also, the design idea to use YAML for the data in order to permit others to use the project, even if they have no programming experience.

+>[!WARNING]
+>This is still under development, and not yet working

 # First Time Set-up